visulate/visulate-for-oracle/docs/index.md

         <div class="content">
           <h3>One tool</h3>
           <p>Single tool to catalog the company’s Oracle databases.
 No server agents to install and manage.
-           No client code to download or host via Citrix. </p>
+           No client code to download or host via Citrix.
+Does not require Oracle REST Data Services (ORDS) install.</p>
         </div>
       </article>
       <article>